DenisB7/DenisB7/README.md

 - Coursera Guided Project Build CRUD REST API in Django in 2021

 🎓Completed specialization:
-- Django for Everybody by University of Michigan in 2021 consists of 4 courses
+- Django for Everybody by University of Michigan in 2021 (4 courses)
   - Web Application Technologies and Django
   - Building Web Applications in Django
   - Django Features and Libraries